 We do believe in Hope here at the Snow Centre, unlike a well-known speaker who believes that to have or inspire hope is to deny truth.
 But we carry gratitude with our hope - they go together very nicely to create a lovely balance - we are happy with what we have.

 Gardens can be therapeutic for everyone - residents, staff, families, volunteers.
 The gardens are calm, they are peaceful.
-As Jane, one of the nursing staff said in the CBC interview last year, “When I bring an agitated resident out to the garden, it calms them.”
-As we have heard,“One is nearer to God’s heart in a garden than anywhere else on earth” (Dorothy Guerney)
+As Jane, one of the nursing staff said in the CBC interview, “When I bring an agitated resident out to the garden, it calms them.”
+As we have heard, “One is nearer to God’s heart in a garden than anywhere else on earth” (Dorothy Guerney)